Changes to the Panda Patent, Behind Google’s Panda Update

 There were at least a couple of search engineers at Google with the last name of Panda, and a review of what either had written led to some interesting information but not much about the Panda Update itself.
 At some point in time, Google’s Navneet Panda included the following statement on his Google Plus About Page:

 I’ve been looking for any patents from Google that have his name on them, and one was granted today.

 US Patent 8,682,892

 Filed: September 28, 2012

-Methods, systems, and apparatus, including computer programs encoded on computer storage media, for ranking search results.
+Methods, systems, and apparatus for ranking search results, including computer programs encoded on computer storage media.
 One of the methods includes:

-- Determining, for each of a plurality of groups of resources, a respective count of independent incoming links to resources in the group;
+- Determining, for each of a plurality of groups of resources, a respective count of independent incoming links to help in the group;

 - Determining, for each of the plurality of groups of resources, a respective count of reference queries;